 For many years I have observed that politicians, even Greens, are reluctant to publicly link climate change with phenomena such as wildfires, floods and severe storms, especially when intense human suffering has occurred.
 I think this is for two main reasons: (a) the most conservative and scientifically illiterate politicians (dare I say purchased by big carbon?) don't understand the links, or deny them, and (b) those who do understand the connection hesitate because they fear hostility from the people affected, accusations of insensitivity from others, and loss of votes and thus influence.

-My argument draws on the health analogy - as I suggested, many smokers are resistant to anti-smoking messages; but more receptive the day after their heart attack.
+My argument draws on the health analogy - as I suggested, many smokers are resistant to anti-smoking messages; but probably more receptive the day after their heart attack.
 Public attention is short - most people not personally affected will soon forget even this dreadful fire in Alberta.
 For sure, making the link with climate change is not the highest priority for public figures, but someone should do it, and the message should not be delayed too long.

 Alternative livelihoods that are not based on fossil fuels do exist, including from the harnessing of cleaner energy.
 People in the near future will not need to work in the oil sands industry to make a living and to also contribute to energy security.